dougm/vagrant-tramp/README.md

 [TRAMP](http://www.gnu.org/software/tramp/) method for
 [Vagrant](http://vagrantup.com/) boxes.
 As far as Vagrant is concerned, the TRAMP `vagrant` method behaves like the built-in `vagrant ssh` command does.
-The `vagrant` method simply provides auto-completion for Vagrant boxes and a wrapper around `vagrant ssh` for connecting to boxes.
+The `vagrant-tramp` method simply provides auto-completion and a wrapper around `vagrant ssh` for connecting to boxes.

 ## Installation